MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 ### Target sized images

-In addition to the standard scale factor sizes described above, we also recommend creating “target-size” assets.
+In addition to the standard scale factor sizes described above, we also recommend creating "target-size" assets.
 We call these assets target-size because they target specific sizes, such as 16 pixels, rather than specific scale factors, such as 400.
-Target-size assets are for Windows surfaces that don’t use the scaling plateau system.
+Target-size assets are for Windows surfaces that don't use the scaling plateau system.

 For example, the Apps & features Windows setting uses app icons with specific sizes